Swelling in your ankles, legs, feet and fingers is common during pregnancy.

 As your womb grows, it can put pressure on the circulation to the lower part of your body.
-This means that blood doesn't flow as well as usual, which can cause fluid to build up in your lower limbs.
+This means that blood does not flow as well as usual, which can cause fluid to build up in your lower limbs.

 During pregnancy your body also holds more fluid than usual.
 This extra fluid can collect in your legs and ankles, which can cause swelling.

 It can also sometimes collect in your hands and fingers.
 This can cause them to swell.
-It may mean that you can no longer comfortably wear jewellery like rings.
+It may mean that you can no longer comfortably wear jewellery such as rings.

 When to get medical help

-Swelling that happens gradually can be uncomfortable, but it's not harmful to you or your baby.
+Swelling that happens gradually can be uncomfortable, but it's usually not harmful to you or your baby.

 Swelling that happens suddenly or with other symptoms could be a sign of pre-eclampsia.
-This can cause problems for pregnant women and babies if it's not diagnosed and treated.
+This can cause problems for you and your baby if it's not diagnosed and treated.

 Always see your GP if you suddenly become swollen or have other symptoms.

-Urgent advice: Contact your GP immediately if you have:
+Urgent advice: Contact your GP or maternity hospital immediately if you have: